-For the facilities managers respondents, the results in Table 7 revealed that out of 13 of the most identified limitations investigated, "non-availability of information on building facilities" ranked first with mean scores of 3.64, 3.86, and 4.25 by BELLSTECH, FUNNAB, and TASUED, respectively.
-"Lack of commitment from school management" ranked second with mean scores of 3.20 and 3.63 by BELLSTECH and TASUED, respectively, while FUNNAB ranked it fourth with a mean score of 2.71.
-"Ineffective maintenance work " was ranked fourth with a mean score of 3.00 by BELLSTECH, ranked second with a mean score of 3.14 by FUNNAB, and ranked third with a mean score of 3.50 by TASUED.
+For the facilities managers respondents, the results in Table 7 revealed that out of 13 of the most identified limitations investigated, "Non-availability of information on building facilities" ranked 1st with mean scores of 3.64, 3.86 and 4.25 by BELLSTECH, FUNNAB and TASUED, respectively.
+"Lack of commitment from school management" ranked 2nd with mean scores of 3.20 and 3.63 by BELLSTECH and TASUED, respectively, while FUNNAB ranked it at 4th with a mean score of 2.71.
+"Ineffective maintenance work" was ranked 4th with a mean score of 3.00 by BELLSTECH, ranked 2nd with a mean score of 3.14 by FUNNAB and ranked 3rd with a mean score of 3.50 by TASUED.

-The lowest-ranked limiting factors are "lack of communication between the maintenance officers and occupants" simultaneously ranked eleventh by BELLSTECH, FUNNAB, and TASUED with mean scores of 2.20, 2.29 and 2.63, respectively. "unavailability of maintenance officers to retrieve occupants' reports" ranked twelfth with a mean score of 2.20, ranked seventh with a mean score of 2.57 by FUNNAB, ranked ninth with a mean score of 3.00 by TASUED.
-Insufficient knowledge on the benefits of post-occupancy evaluation" ranked thirteenth with a mean score of 1.8 by BELLSTECH, ranked fourth with a mean score of 2.71, and ranked sixth with a mean score of 3.31 by TASUED.
-These findings established a lack of commitment for the advancement of POE on the studied hostel facilities.
-The findings conformed to Hadjri and Crozier (2009), and Stevenson (2009) identified POE limiting factors.
+The lowest-ranked limiting factors are "Lack of communication between the maintenance officers and occupants" simultaneously ranked 11th by BELLSTECH, FUNNAB and TASUED with mean scores of 2.20, 2.29 and 2.63, respectively.
+"Unavailability of maintenance officers to retrieve occupants' reports" ranked 12th with a mean score of 2.20, ranked 7th with a mean score of 2.57 by FUNNAB and ranked 9th with a mean score of 3.00 by TASUED.
+"Insufficient knowledge on the benefits of post-occupancy evaluation" ranked 13th with a mean score of 1.8 by BELLSTECH, ranked fourth with a mean score of 2.71 and ranked sixth with a mean score of 3.31 by TASUED.
+These findings established a lack of commitment to the advancement of POE in the studied hostel facilities.
+The findings conformed with Hadjri and Crozier (2009) and Stevenson (2009) identified POE limiting factors.

 Table 7.
-Factors limiting post-occupancy evaluation of hostel facilities: Facilities Manager's Perspectives
+Factors limiting post-occupancy evaluation of hostel facilities: Facilities manager's perspectives